-During replacement of the new gate, the Nolichucky Reservoir would be naturally drawn down as the gate opening would allow water to pass through freely until the reservoir elevation is below the opening.
+During replacement of the gate, the Nolichucky Reservoir would be naturally drawn down as the gate opening would allow water to pass through freely until the reservoir elevation is below the opening.
 As a result, water-based recreation in close proximity to the dam may be temporarily impacted as these areas may be inaccessible.
 In addition, construction noise may indirectly impact fishing, boating, hunting, and wildlife viewing in the areas immediately adjacent to the Nolichucky Dam.
 However, due to the temporary nature of construction (estimated as up to three months) and availability of additional areas for recreation upstream and downstream of the Nolichucky Dam, impacts are expected to be minor.

 In addition, TVA would dredge built up sediment in the southeast corner of the upstream side of the dam so that it would not be released downstream when the new gate is opened.
 This would provide a long-term beneficial impact to users of the Tailwater Access boat ramp and anglers downstream of the Nolichucky Dam by improving water quality.
 For routine inspections, TVA would draw down the Nolichucky Reservoir 1 to 2 feet by opening the gate to inspect the spillway.
-Inspections would be short term and are not anticipated to last longer than one day at a time and would occur one to two times per year.
+Drawdowns for inspections are anticipated to occur infrequently and be of short duration.
 Upon closure of the gate, reservoir levels would return to normal.
 Therefore, impacts on recreation from spillway inspections are anticipated to be minor and temporary.